mozilla/application-services/docs/howtos/adding-a-new-component.md

 API will get exposed to foreign-language bindings.
 By convention, put the interface definition file at `./components/<your_crate_name>/<your_crate_name>.udl`.
-Use the `builtin-bindgen` feature of UniFFI to simplify the build process, by putting this in your `Cargo.toml`:
+Use the `builtin-bindgen` feature of UniFFI to simplify the build process, by putting the following in your `Cargo.toml`:

 ```
 [build-dependencies]
 uniffi_build = { version = "<latest version here>", features=["builtin-bindgen"] }
 ```

-Include your new crate in the application-services workspace, by adding it to the `members` and `default-members` lists in the `Cargo.toml` at the root of the repository.
+Include your new crate in the `application-services` workspace, by adding it to the `members` and `default-members` lists in the `Cargo.toml` at the root of the repository.